 Some of the sites we saw are listed below – more for my benefit than readers of this blog post.
 Each site has its own unique history and compelling story.
 We began in the east near River Spree at the Tränenpalast Museum (Tears Palace) and ended at Brandenburg Gate in the west.

-During the 1990s, the fall of the Berlin Wall brought extreme euphoria, wild partying, and a “chaotic, anarchistic mood”.
+In the 1990s, the fall of the Berlin Wall brought extreme euphoria, wild partying, and a “chaotic, anarchistic mood”.
 Since then, Berlin has experienced major change!
 This was a cursory tour.
-Over the next few months I will look deeper and gain a better understanding of Berlin’s fascinating past and bright future.
-Although not always immediately obvious, Berlin’s dark past and present intertwine.
+Over the next few months I’ll look deeper and gain a better understanding of Berlin’s fascinating past and bright future.
+Although not always immediately obvious, Berlin’s dark past and present are intertwined forever.

 - Brandenburg Gate